-I have told you before about the cookbooks my grandmother has given me, old, tattered, and much-loved volumes that used to belong to my great-grandmother before her.
+A little while ago I told you about the cookbooks my grandmother gave me, old, tattered, and much-loved volumes that used to belong to my great-grandmother before her.
 One of them is called Mes Recettes pour votre dessert, and it contains 710 recipes for sweet things, arranged in alphabetical order from Amandés de Liège to Visitandines.
 And on page 222, this precious book offers a recipe for petits beurres.

-Because petits beurres are so readily available from French stores — even the tiniest weeniest ones — they don’t seem to be the type of cookie that one makes at home, and I had never seen a recipe anywhere before.
+Because petits beurres are so readily available from French stores — even the tiniest ones — they don’t seem to be the type of cookie that one makes at home, and I had never seen a recipe anywhere before.
 To my knowledge, the special mold that gives the petit beurre its shape is not for sale, so I chose to make mine with the puzzle cookie cutter that I bought from Muji recently.
-(In passing, this is the stupidest thing ever: you get four precisely identical cookie cutters in one somewhat pricy box.
-However neat they and the box are, who needs four identical cookie cutters, I ask you?
-I will keep one and donate the others.)
-Whichever shape you pick for yours, make sure it is one that has dents and corners (a star would work well too) so that you get the maximum amount of crispy angles.
+Whichever shape you pick for yours, make sure it is one that has dents and corners (a star would work well too) so that you get the maximum amount of crisp angles.

 - 200 grams (1 2/3 cup) all-purpose flour